paramiko/paramiko/sites/docs/api/config.rst

 - ``CanonicalDomains``: sets the domains used for hostname canonicalization.
-- ``CanonicalizeFallbackLocal``: set to ``no`` to enforce that all looked-up names must resolve under one of the ``CanonicalDomains`` - any names which don't canonicalize will raise `CouldNotCanonicalize` (instead of silently returning a config containing only global-level config values, as normal).
+- ``CanonicalizeFallbackLocal``: set to ``no`` to enforce that all looked-up names must resolve under one of the ``CanonicalDomains`` - any names which don't canonicalize will raise `.CouldNotCanonicalize` (instead of silently returning a config containing only global-level config values, as normal).
 - ``CanonicalizeHostname``: as with OpenSSH, when a lookup results in this being set to ``yes`` (whether globally or inside a specific block), it